Hasanrizvi1993/project-3-vibes/README.md

 - axios: used to create HTTP requests that are present externally especially
 - ityped: used to display a string on our app, and it allowed us to type at the speed we had set, it also backspace what it's typed, and begin a new sentence for however many strings we had added.
 - prop-types:
-- timeago.js:
-- @material-ui/core:
+- timeago.js: used to show the datetime with "time ago" in our posts and comments
-- @material-ui/icons:
+- @material-ui/icons: used to bring icons in.
-- react-router-dom:
+- react-router-dom: enabled us to implement dynamic routing in a web app.
+It allows us to display pages and allow users to navigate them.
+It is a fully-featured client and server-side routing library for React.

 ## Getting Started